chand1012/Discord-Quick-Meme/README.md

 If any support is needed, please post an Issue on the Issues page.

 ## Additional Random Info and Facts
 - The bot will not allow you to post more than 5 memes a minute per channel.
-This was a preventative measure so that the VPS the bot is running on does not get overloaded.
+This was a preventative measure so that the ~~VPS~~ server the bot is running on does not get overloaded.
 - This bot was made as a side project of mine, an idea as some of my friends were not really Reddit users but I always talked about the memes and posts.
 They use Reddit now.

 ## Dependencies
-- discord.py rewrite found [here](https://github.com/Rapptz/discord.py/tree/rewrite).
+- discord.py rewrite found [here](https://github.com/Rapptz/discord.py/).
 - Praw found [here](https://github.com/praw-dev/praw).
-- the included lib file.

 ### Disclaimer
 I AM NOT RESPONSIBLE FOR ANY CONTENT THAT IS POSTED WITH THIS BOT.
 IT IS AT THE DISCRETION OF THE SERVER OWNER AND USERS, AS YOU CAN ~~TECHNICALLY~~ DEFINITELY GRAB PORNOGRAPHY OFF OF CERTIAN NSFW SUBREDDITS.